marchage/EncryptedAlbum/README.md

 ### Technical Details: iCloud Sync

 Currently the app uses local storage only.
-To enable iCloud sync between devices, you would need to join Apple's Developer Program and update the app's iCloud settings in the code.
+To enable iCloud sync between devices, joining Apple's Developer Program and updating the app's iCloud settings in the code is required.

 ## Build & Run

 1. Open `SecretVault.xcodeproj` in Xcode (macOS 13 or later).
 2. Select the `SecretVault` macOS app scheme.
-3. Build and run with `⌘R` on your Mac.
+3. Build and run with `⌘R`.
 4. On first launch, choose either:
-   - **Biometric mode** – the app creates and stores a strong random password in Keychain; you unlock with Touch ID / Face ID.
+   - **Biometric mode** – the app creates and stores a strong random password in Keychain; unlock with Touch ID / Face ID.
-   - **Manual password** – you set a password yourself (no recovery if forgotten).
+   - **Manual password** – set a password manually (no recovery if forgotten).
 5. Use the **"Hide Items"** button to select photos and videos from your library to add to the vault.

 ### iOS

 1. Open `SecretVault.xcodeproj` in Xcode (iOS 15 or later).
 2. Select the `SecretVault iOS` app scheme.
-3. Build and run with `⌘R` on your iOS device or simulator.
+3. Build and run with `⌘R` on an iOS device or simulator.
 4. **Note**: Currently uses local storage only (iCloud sync disabled for personal development teams).
 5. Follow the same setup process as macOS.